 Answer: Yes, it is possible.
-You can use combination of unpivot and validator to filter null records out
+You can use a combination of unpivot and validator to filter null records out

-- Another variation on the above #5 is that the multi-cell content may exist on another worksheet, e.g. on worksheet X, cell A may contain "Simon", cell B "$0.03" and then on worksheet Y, cell A would contain "Simon" and cell B "T, U, P".... can this be imported to store three record:
+- Another variation on the above #5 is that the multi-cell content may exist on another worksheet, e.g. on worksheet X, cell A may contain "Simon", cell B "$0.03" and then on worksheet Y, cell A would contain "Simon" and cell B "T, U, P".... can this be imported to store three records:

 (Simon, $0.03, T) (Simon, $0.03, U) (Simon, $0.03, P)